davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 @fig:cross_sections|a and b show the arrival of the oceanic plateau into the subducting trench, and plateau buoyancy-driven shallowing of the subduction megathrust, which drove tectonic erosion of the mantle wedge.
-During this episode, deep arc rocks cooled rapidly from ~900 ºC.
-Temperature conditions along the flat megathrust were near the ~715 ºC peak recorded in subduction-channel metaclastic rocks of the Sierra de Salinas schist [@Kidder2006].
+During this episode, deep arc rocks cooled rapidly from ~900 ºC, and temperatures along the flat megathrust were near the ~715 ºC peak recorded in subduction-channel metaclastic rocks of the Sierra de Salinas schist [@Kidder2006].